apache/cordova-docs/www/_posts/2015-12-08-cordova-ios-4.0.0.md

 This is a major release, and [deprecated APIs have been removed](https://github.com/apache/cordova-ios/blob/master/guides/API%20changes%20in%204.0.md).
 Some 3rd party plugins might require updates before they are compatible.
 This release adds first-class support for pluggable webviews - namely we now support [WKWebView](https://developer.apple.com/library/ios/documentation/WebKit/Reference/WKWebView_Ref/) -- a bundled modern WebView for iOS!

+The platform now supports Asset Catalogs for splashscreens and icons -- this is all transparent to you when using the `<splash>` and `<icon>` tags in [config.xml](http://cordova.apache.org/docs/en/latest/config_ref/images.html).

+[ios-sim](https://www.npmjs.com/package/ios-sim) is bundled with the platform now, you will not need to install this separately anymore.
+However for [ios-deploy](https://www.npmjs.com/package/ios-deploy) you will need to update your version to the latest.

 `cordova-ios@4.0.0` will be the default iOS version in the next version of `cordova`.
 If you just can't wait though, you can try it out now:

     cd my_project